NoahAltit/NoahAltit/README.md

 - 👋 Hi, I’m @NoahAltit
 - 👀 I’m interested in software engineering and programming/development.
-- 🌱 I’m currently learning Full Stack Developer Bootcamp @Concordia University.
+- 🌱 I’m currently a graduate in Full Stack Development Bootcamp - Studied @Concordia University.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💼 I'm currently looking for a Web Development job focusing on the Front End.

 <!---
 NoahAltit/NoahAltit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.